mikepred/MAP/memory-bank/activeContext.md

 ## Next Steps

-1.  **Implement Module 3E (Integration & Testing) in `text_analyzer/analyzer.py`.**
-    *   This involves integrating all components into a final application structure.
-    *   Adding comprehensive testing procedures (e.g., a `run_comprehensive_test()` function).
-    *   Finalizing the `main()` function to include a menu for analysis or testing.
-    *   Ensuring robust error handling throughout the application.
-2. After Module 3E is complete and tested:
-    *   Update Memory Bank files (`activeContext.md`, `progress.md`).
+1. Update Memory Bank files (`activeContext.md`, `progress.md`) to reflect Module 3E completion (currently in progress).
-    *   Commit all changes for Module 3D and 3E.
+2. Commit all changes for Module 3E.
-    *   Push the `module/3D-analysis-display` branch to origin.
+3. Push the current branch (`module/3D-analysis-display` or a new one for 3E) to origin.
-3. Consider enhancements from Module 4 of the lesson plan after the basic pipeline (Modules 3A-3E) is functional and tested.
+4. Consider enhancements from Module 4 of the lesson plan now that the basic pipeline (Modules 3A-3E) is functional and tested.